luapower/sock/sock.md

 ### `sock.addr(...) -> ai`

+Look-up a hostname.
+Returns an "address info" object which is a OS-allocated linked list of one or more addresses resolved with the system's `getaddrinfo()`.
 The args can be either an existing `ai` object which is passed through, or:

   * `host, port, [socket_type], [family], [protocol], [af]`